FactoryXCode/MfPack/MfPack/Samples/MfPlayer X2/Docs/MfPlayer_X2_Architecture_and_Chromecast.md

 MfCast Connect failed: HRESULT=0x800705B4, stage=Launch receiver
 ```

-Do not treat `SUCCEEDED(hr)` as proof that a requested action completed when `S_FALSE` has semantic meaning.
-Command APIs should define whether only `S_OK` is accepted.
+Do not treat `SUCCEEDED(hr)` as proof that a requested action completed when `S\_FALSE` has semantic meaning.
+Command APIs should define whether only `S\_OK` is accepted.

----
+\---

-## 23. Coding and compatibility notes
+## 23\.
+Coding and compatibility notes

 ### 23.1 Delphi XE7 baseline

 Avoid constructs introduced after XE7, including:

-- inline local variable declarations;
+* inline local variable declarations;
-- newer `TFile` methods unavailable in XE7;
+* newer `TFile` methods unavailable in XE7;
-- assumptions about generic collection return values that changed across Delphi versions;
+* assumptions about generic collection return values that changed across Delphi versions;
-- unsupported helper syntax.
+* unsupported helper syntax.

 Examples already encountered:

-- `TDictionary.Remove` is a procedure in XE7, not a Boolean function;
+* `TDictionary.Remove` is a procedure in XE7, not a Boolean function;
-- `Double(Value)` style casts may not compile as expected in older Delphi;
+* `Double(Value)` style casts may not compile as expected in older Delphi;
-- use explicit file streams or WinAPI file-size functions when `TFile.GetSize` is unavailable.
+* use explicit file streams or WinAPI file-size functions when `TFile.GetSize` is unavailable.

 ### 23.2 Whole-unit consistency